vnminh0204/jafar/jafar/README.md

-# PP Final Project: Maven boilerplate project
+# PP Final Project: Jafar programming language project

-This folder contains a boilerplate project for Java & Maven, which includes:
+This folder contains a project for Jafar programming language, which includes:

 - JUnit integration
 - ANTLR integration
-- Example grammar of the "Hello" language (which allows zero or more repetitions of "Hello")
+- Grammar of the JAFAR language
-- Example test of the "Hello" language
+- Code generation of the JAFAR language

-Intellij integration is also possible.
+- JUNIT Test of the JAFAR language

-The rest of this document gives a brief explanation of maven, antlr 4, and junit 4.
+The rest of this document gives a brief explanation of how to run the project.
 For more information we refer you to the documentation of the respective tools.

 ## Prerequisites